kermitt2/delft/Readme.md

 __Models__:

 * The integration of FLAIR contextual embeddings (branch `flair` and `flair2`) raised several issues and we did not manage to reproduce the results from the full FLAIR implementation.
 We should experiment with https://github.com/kensho-technologies/bubs, a Keras/TensorFlow reimplementation of the Flair Contextualized Embeddings.

-* Augment word vectors with features, in particular layout features generated by GROBID (ongoing with PR #76)

 * Try to migrate to TF 2.0 and tf.keras